-Line girder analysis is still an appropriate analysis method for many bridges, particularly tangent and skew girder bridges.
+Line girder analysis is still an appropriate analysis method for many bridges, particularly tangent and skewed girder bridges.
 Line girder methods analyze bridge girders as individual beams.
 Section properties are incorporated into the model to reflect composite action between the beam and the deck.
-Live load distribution to adjacent girders through the deck is taken from the tables found in the AASHTO LRFD (5th Edition, 2010).
+Live load distribution to adjacent girders through the deck is taken from the tables found in the AASHTO LRFD (7th Edition, 2014).